The Way Program

 Choice A: Attend The Way every Sunday from 7:15pm - 8:30pm for Year 1 and Year 2 of Confirmation preparation. (same path as a teen who attends public high school)

-Choice B: During Year 2, the candidate attends 5 Confirmation sessions during the 2nd semester.
-These sessions will be held at StMM on Sundays from 7:15pm - 8:30pm.
-Dates TBA
+Choice B: During Year 2, the candidate attends 8 Confirmation sessions during the school year.
+These sessions will be held at StMM on Sundays starting with Mass from 6pm - 8:30pm.

 Confirmation requirements for all teens regardless of where they go to high school

-A teen attending the Catholic High School sessions (Choice B) can miss 1 of the 5 sessions.
-If they miss more than 1 of the 5 sessions they will be placed in a 'deffered' status & repeat the missed sessions the following year & then receive the sacrmament the following year.
+A teen attending the Catholic High School sessions (Choice B) can miss 1 of the 8 sessions.
+If they miss more than 1 of the 8 sessions they will be placed in a 'deferred' status & repeat the missed sessions the following year & then receive the sacrament the following year.

 In year 2 of Confirmation preparation, the Candidate will need to provide information and documents (referred to as paperwork) related to Confirmation.
 This paperwork is an integral part of Confirmation preparation and must be completed on a timely basis.